 OK, so now we can return to the donut.
 It is in South Bend, Indiana that the epiphany of the donut was revealed to Bon Papa.
 I’m sure the Diercxsens girls had probably found them already.
 This discovery became a bit of a running joke, because I can remember visiting with Maureen at her home in Ridgewood on Fairmount Avenue for Thanksgiving and Christmas.
 Bon Papa would always bring back a dozen of these gems from Dunkin Donuts at some point in the holiday, slathered in glaze, sprinkles or some other fascinating combination.
 His wonderful family would tease him about his discovery in South Bend.
 A great man, like Henry, would always laugh along.
 You can usually tell that the whole Diercxsens clan is together, because that is always when the laughing starts.

 And, that laughing was not only reserved for the easy and light times.
 Even when things were tough, laughter was never far away.
 It was always just below the surface.
-When Maureen leaned forward in our Honda Odyssey the weekend before her passing and blew the powder of the donut everywhere, we still laughed.
+When Maureen leaned forward in our Honda Odyssey the weekend before her passing, turned up the AC, and blew the powder of the donut everywhere, we still laughed.
 Even with her compromised breathing, oxygen nozzles lightly blowing richer air by her nose, as the love and the powder blew, we still laughed.
 I will never, ever forget laughing with her.
 I know none of us will.
 Even as I cry writing this, I still can’t help but chuckle.
 I was married to a loving and crazy girl.

 As I prepare to tell the last of the stories in this particular donut blog post, it just dawned on me that this story occurred the Sunday after Maureen’s services, exactly a month ago today.
 I now realize why I was not meant to tell this last part of the story any sooner than now, because it is sacred, and it is holy.
 It reflects the twelve, not just a dozen donuts, but the twelve that were assembled around our Lord at the last supper, the same Lord that welcomed Maureen back into His arms, back to heaven.